Gokul6446/Rainbow-Song/README.md

 # Rainbow-Song
-I am here to add  the songs with rainbow features and all
+I am here to add  the songs with rainbow features and all are wished to hear the songs.